kingluddite/web-dev-notes/full-stack/wesbos/120n-fullstack-adv-react-graphql/03-server-side-graphql/03-graphql-yoga-server-setup.md

         + If we want to hash passwords (JWT Authentications) before we save them to the DB
         + If we want to have permissions with different layers where people can do things
     - There is a whole section of logic that needs to happen before that data is saved to the DB or taken from the prisma DB
-    - And that is why we are using GraphQL Yoga for
+    - **And that is why we are using GraphQL Yoga for**

 ## Installing Yoga
 * Create `db.js`

 `src/db.js`

-* Our `React.js` is going to use Apollo Client to query our GraphQL Yoga endpoint
+* Our `React.js` is going to use `Apollo Client` to query our GraphQL Yoga endpoint
 * And on the server GraphQL `connect()` is going to connect to our Prisma DB and pull the data back and forth
-    - Similar to if we were building an Express application there would be a mongoDB where Prisma is and your controller would query your MongoDB and then return the data to the Apollo Client
+    - Similar to if we were building an Express application
+        + There would be a mongoDB where Prisma is
+        + And your controller would query your MongoDB
+        + And then return the data to the Apollo Client

 ## Prisma-binding
 * [prisma-binding github](https://github.com/prisma/prisma-binding)
     - This is just JavaScript bindings for the Prisma DB
     - It will allow us to connect to our DB

+### Here is a sample of the documentation from prisma-binding repo

 ```
 // Instantiate `Prisma` based on concrete service